Last Updated on

 - Does my menu offer more variety than theirs?

-How should I design my menu?
+How should I design a menu?

 How should I arrange items on the menu?
 Should I use merchandizing techniques to help?